enzymejs/enzyme/docs/api/ShallowWrapper/hasClass.md

 # `.hasClass(className) => Boolean`

-Returns whether or not the current node has a `className` prop including the passed in class name.
+Returns whether or not the wrapped node has a `className` prop including the passed in class name.
+It must be a single-node wrapper.

 #### Arguments